i-lazarev/fbw17-lots/02-html-css/exercises/positioning/README.md

 - fixed
 - sticky

-The z-index is covered in exercise 10.
+The z-index is covered in exercise 10 and onward.

 ## Prerequisites